null

 Modern Mules: The Rarest Error Coins

-Posted by Bullion Shark on Jul 22nd 2022
+Posted by Bullion Shark on Aug 5th 2024

 When it comes to error coins, a mule is simply a coin that was struck from a die pair that was not intended to go together, and that can be the obverse die, reverse die or collar die.
 The two types of mules are those that pair an obverse of a coin with a reverse of another coin of the same series, and those that pair an obverse of one coin with the reverse of a different type of coin.
 All mules are extremely rare, often even unique, and are the rarest type of error coin that exists.
 And mules of different coins are the rarest of the rare.
-Continue reading to learn more about Modern Mules: The Rarest Error Coins.
+Continue reading to learn more about Modern Mules: The Rare Error Coins.

 To determine the denomination of a mule, it is based on the planchet used for that coin.
 And of those mules that exist, most were created from coins whose planchets happen to be very close in size to each other such as Lincoln cents and Roosevelt dimes, or Washington quarters and $1 coins including the Presidential ones and the Sacagawea/Native American golden dollars.